-With a projector, art lighting takes on a whole new meaning.
-Other fixtures produce significant ceiling clutter and tend to illuminate too much.
+Using a projector for art lighting takes on a whole new meaning of visual enjoyment.
+Other art lights produce significant ceiling clutter and tend to illuminate too much of the wall around the art.
 Optical framing projectors are recessed into the ceiling or concealed by an architectural feature, so they are tough to notice even if someone knows they are there.
 All that’s visible is an innocuous cover plate, which can be set flush into the ceiling and painted over.

 The real power in these fixtures, though, is how they can be shaped to the subject.
-With a set of adjustable shutters, which are ideal for paintings, or a cut metal slide, which are better for sculptures, the illumination can be trimmed to the edges of the subject.
+With a set of adjustable masking shutters, which are ideal for square or rectangular paintings, or a hand cut brass templates which are better for sculptures or irregular shaped objects.
+The light can be shaped precisely to the edges of the subject.
 Nothing else will be illuminated, so all of the vivid colors and graceful shapes in the subject will be even more apparent matched up to its shaded surroundings.
 It is, in a word, commanding, and will grab people the instant they see the beautiful results.

 Phantom LED Framing Projectors – Phantom has five various configurations each built for a different and specific purpose and all are IC Rated for use with insulated ceilings.

 The Phantom RML Series – Remodeler Housing, which can be installed into existing ceilings without the need to patch and paint.
 It can even be installed between floors without having to patch or paint.
 This remodel housing designed for old work projects is a Phantom exclusive.